Goryeo under Mongol rule: Status

 Goryeo was lower ranked than Inner Asians who surrendered to the Mongols earlier.
-When the Mongols placed the Uighurs of the Kingdom of Qocho over the Koreans at the court the Korean King objected, then the Mongol Emperor Kublai Khan rebuked the Korean King, saying that the Uighur king of Qocho was ranked higher than the Karluk Kara-Khanid ruler, who in turn was ranked higher than the Korean King, who was ranked last, because the Uighurs surrendered to the Mongols first, the Karluks surrendered after the Uighurs, and the Koreans surrendered last, and that the Uighurs surrendered peacefully without violently resisting.
-Koreans (韓) were classified along with Northern Chinese, Khitan, Balhae and Jurchen people as "Han people."
+When the Mongols placed the Uighurs of the Kingdom of Qocho over the Koreans at the court the Korean King objected.
+The Mongol Emperor Kublai Khan said that the Uighur king of Qocho was ranked higher than the Karluk Kara-Khanid ruler, who in turn was ranked higher than the Korean King, who was ranked last among the three because the Uighurs surrendered to the Mongols first, the Karluks surrendered after the Uighurs, and the Koreans surrendered last, and that the Uighurs surrendered peacefully without violently resisting.
+Koreans were classified along with Northern Chinese, Khitan, Balhae and Jurchen people as "Han people."